joelhulen/MCW-Azure-Synapse-Analytics-end-to-end-solution/Whiteboard design session/WDS student guide - Azure Synapse Analytics end-to-end solution.md

     - Their data engineers sometimes use temporary staging tables in their data preparation.

+    - They have lookup tables that range from several hundred MBs to 1.5 GBs

 7. Some of their data contains columns in the JSON format, how could they flatten these hierarchical fields to a tabular structure?

 8. What approach can they use to update the JSON data?